thomykay/devspace-systemsthinking/src/slides/devspace-systemsthinking.md

 1. (Inspect) Can you spot any archetypes in your CLD?
 Mark them.
 2. (Inspect) Going back to the scenario, are there ways to see and describe them with the help of archetypes?
-3. (Adaptat) Improve the CLD describing your scenario.
+3. (Adapt) Improve the CLD describing your scenario.
-4. (Adaptat) Knowing the underlying archetypes, what could be possible interventions to improve the situation?
+4. (Adapt) Knowing the underlying archetypes, what could be possible interventions to improve the situation?

 |Time|What|
 |--|--|